Types of Stock Risk Do any apply to your shares?

 An example of an industry with high legislative risk is healthcare.
 Drug manufacturers and healthcare providers both must contend with many ongoing legislative issues related to government subsidies, insurance coverage and other customer payment issues.

 Liquidity risk is the risk stemming from the lack of marketability of an investment that cannot be bought or sold quickly enough to prevent or minimize a loss.
-This is usually reflected in a wide bid-ask spread or large price movements.
+This is usually reflected in a wide bid-ask spread (big difference between what the buyers are bidding and the sellers are asking), or large price movements.

 Smaller companies shares tend to have lower liquidity as fewer investors are interested in buying them.